yohangdev/esign-generator/README.md

 - Dynamically generates signature images with professional appearance
 - Customizable name and job title parameters
 - Rounded border design with consistent formatting
-- Returns JPEG images ready for embedding in documents
+- Returns JPEG or PNG images ready for embedding in documents
 - Detailed logging for all requests

 ## Requirements